11 Best Tea Books Every Tea Lover Needs In Their Tea Book Collection

 4. Best Pocket Sized Book On Tea: Stuff Every Tea Lover Should Know

-If you thought A Little Tea Book was small, just wait untill you pick up Stuff Every Tea Lover Should Know by Canadace Rose Rardon – this is your pocket size guide book on tea.
+If you thought A Little Tea Book was small, just wait until you pick up Stuff Every Tea Lover Should Know by Canadace Rose Rardon –this is your pocket size guide book on tea.
 Stuff Every Tea Lover Should Know is like a tea dictionary that will get you the answer to your question in seconds.

 It has all the tea information you want in a very convenient pocket size format.
 It’s a simple, to-the-point book.
 Plus, it gets bonus points for being so small and cute!